mcelhennyi/libMavConn-Standalone/README.md

 - cmake version > 3.11

 ## Ouput
 The script will generate a install folder in this repo which includes the debug and release folders.
-Inside each of the debug and release folders there is a bin and include folder.
-Bin includes the mavconn shared objects and the include folder includes the mavconn headers AND the paired mavlink messages generated from the GBP repo.
+Inside each of the debug and release folders there is a lib, include, and share folder.
+Lib includes the mavconn shared objects and the include folder includes the mavconn headers AND the paired mavlink messages generated from the GBP repo.

 ## Use